huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

   to *month*, the value ranges from 1 to 9.
 If `period_unit` is set to *year*, the value ranges from 1 to 3.
 This parameter is mandatory if `charging_mode` is set to *prePaid*.
 Changing this creates a new resource.

-* `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
+* `auto_renew` - (Optional, String) Specifies whether auto-renew is enabled.
 Valid values are "true" and "false".

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the RDS instance.
 Changing this parameter creates a new RDS instance.